 1. How does warehousing fit into Ware2Go’s broader service offering?
 Ware2Go provides a comprehensive suite of warehousing, fulfillment, and technology services that enable merchants to outsource their entire fulfillment process to a dedicated group of experts.
 As part of this service offering, our warehousing network plays a pivotal role.
 Through this network, we give merchants access to dozens of warehouse locations across the U.S. that they can use to store their products as close to their end customers as possible, thus guaranteeing expedited delivery times (within 1-2-days in 99.5% of cases).
 Typically, merchants will leverage anywhere from 1-3 warehouses in our network and will have new orders picked, packed, and shipped by the operators at these locations.
 This warehousing and storage component, coupled with the fulfillment services provided by these facilities, serves as the core function that drives Ware2Go’s broader service portfolio.

 2. How many Ware2Go warehouses are there & where are they located?
-Ware2Go’s warehouse network currently extends across the entirety of the United States, with deliveries also available cross-border into other select regions of North America (such as Canada).
+Ware2Go’s warehouse network currently extends across the entirety of the United States.
 Although not every state has a warehouse placement, practically every region (save certain areas of Hawaii and Alaska) is provided with guaranteed 2-day delivery.
 This works by segmenting the geography of the U.S. into three “super regions” (west, central, and east).
 Each region is then serviced through the strategic deployment of facilities within specific sub-regions.

 3. Who operates the Ware2Go warehouses & how does customer support work?
 As a merchant using Ware2Go, you are free from any responsibility regarding the warehousing and fulfillment workflows directed through our channels.
 Instead, our warehouses are all independently operated by dedicated teams of operations personnel that manage the storage and fulfillment processes on our customers’ behalf.
 The way it works is that Ware2Go maintains a network of best-of-breed 3PLs and distribution centers that possess the storage space and capabilities our customers require.
 Provided these facilities are able to pass an extensive vetting and testing process (see next section), they are added to Ware2Go’s network, their workflows are integrated with our technology platform, and then merchants can begin leveraging them as needed.